Stronghold (film): Production

-The film was Zachary Scott's first after he finished his contract with Warner Bros.
+The film was Zachary Scott's first after he had finished his contract with Warner Bros.
 It was financed by Filmadora Studios, a Mexican company.

-Filming started in April 1950 at Churubusco Studios in Mexico City.
-Filming was complete by June.
+Filming started in April 1950 at Churubusco Studios in Mexico City and wrapped by June.

-In the Spanish version titled Red Fury, Sarita Montiel played María, Emilia Guiú played Beatriz Vega, Carlos López Moctezuma played Don Miguel Navarro and Juan José Laboriel played Caesar.
-Many of the supporting actors appeared in both versions.
-Gustavo Rojo is billed in the English version but did not appear as his character was eliminated.
+In the Spanish-language version, titled Red Fury, Sarita Montiel plays María, Emilia Guiú plays Beatriz Vega, Carlos López Moctezuma plays Don Miguel Navarro and Juan José Laboriel plays Caesar.
+Many of the supporting actors appear in both versions.
+Although Gustavo Rojo is billed in the English-language version, he does not appear in the film, as his character was eliminated.

 Reception

+In the New York Daily News, critic Wanda Hale wrote: "Actually, 'Stronghold' is not a lengthy picture but it seems as though it takes about two hours in getting to the point of ousting the ruler and getting Miss Lake to switch from Zachary Scott's to Arturo de Cordova's side."

-The Monthly Film Bulletin called it "shoddy" with "none of the qualities one expects of Mexican productions.
+The Monthly Film Bulletin called the film "shoddy" with "none of the qualities one expects of Mexican productions.
 Little use is made of the natural beauties or the local inhabitants...
 Hard to follow and unconvincing".

-Diabolique called it "a film that has a good story buried underneath confused execution.
-Lake is wooden but at least looks fine.
-That was her last Hollywood-ish movie."

-Lawsuit
+Legacy

 Rights to the film transferred to Nacional Financiera SA, a Mexican government-controlled corporation.
-In 1962 a lawsuit was filed against that company claiming unpaid salaries of $142,375 plus interest; the claimants included Veronica Lake, Zachary Scott, Stanley Cortez, Steve Sekeley, and Wells Root. $13,628 had been paid to the claimants in 1956 and 1958; the defendant said this amount represented payment in full.
+In 1962, a lawsuit was filed against the company claiming unpaid salaries of $142,375 plus interest.
+The claimants included Veronica Lake, Zachary Scott, Stanley Cortez, Steve Sekeley and Wells Root.
+Nacional Financiera SA asserted that the $13,628 that had been paid to the claimants in 1956 and 1958 represented payment in full.
 Lake's original claim was for $47,500.